liflab/cornipickle/Readme.md

 `-s`,`--servername <x>`
 :  Set server name or IP address x (default: localhost)

+`--serve-as <path>`
+:  Serve local folder as remote folder <path>.
+For example, with the default settings, when launching Cornipickle with `--serve-as myfolder/` (note the trailing slash), the URL `http://localhost:10101/myfolder/foo.bar` will refer to `foo.bar` from the local folder where Cornipickle is launched.
+   This also works for nested folders.

 ### Built-in Examples

 Cornipickle contains a few examples.
 Using the default settings, you can